-The best time of day to dry brush the skin is in the morning before a shower or bath.
+The best time to dry brush the skin is in the morning before a shower or bath.
 Bathing after brushing is important so that the dead skin and toxins released by the dry massage can be rinsed away.

 This is in keeping with Ayurvedic tradition.
 Note that more modern sources may recommend brushing some of these areas.
 In addition, avoid any sensitive areas or places with inflamed or broken skin.

-Areas that are identified as optimal can by dry brushed in the following manner.
+Optimal areas are dry brushed in the following step-by-step manner.
 These steps will cover all areas that are appropriate for this technique.